Community and Public Services

 Assessment will be on a continuous basis through a range of assessment criteria including presentations, essays and in-class tasks.

-- the one year BSc (Hons) Community and Public Service Management degree at the College
+- the one year BSc (Hons) Community and Public Service Management or BSc (Hons) Community and Public Service Management (Healthcare) top-up degrees at the College

-- the one year BSc (Hons) Public Services (Policing Studies) top-up degree at the University of Plymouth
+- the one year BSc (Hons) Public Services top-up degree at Exeter College

 - employment at all levels in one of the public services, particularly with the Police Force, but also with local government, youth services, prisons, the Fire Service and the Armed Forces.